tanthehack/re-code-report/report.typ

 \

 While established code reviewing platforms like those offered by GitHub and Codacy are valuable tools in the programmer’s arsenal, they have a blind spot, coding conventions.
 These platforms primarily focus on identifying functional errors and bugs, ensuring the code works as intended @bada_modern.
 However, they often fall short in addressing whether the code adheres to established coding conventions.
-Some might offer essential error messages related to “code smells” or stylistic inconsistencies, but lack the depth and interactivity needed to be a true learning resource for beginners who need to understand the “why” behind coding conventions @wessel_github.
+Some might offer essential error messages related to “code smells” or stylistic inconsistencies but lack the depth and interactivity needed to be a true learning resource for beginners who need to understand the “why” behind coding conventions @wessel_github.
 This gap in feedback leaves aspiring programmers vulnerable to developing bad habits and writing code that becomes a tangled mess down the line.

 \

 Intelligent code reviewing tools, designed specifically for beginners, can address this limitation by transforming code review into a powerful learning resource.
-These tools leverage AI and established coding standards to go beyond simply highlighting missed conventions (Kim et. al., #cite(<kim_automated_code>, form: "year")) This study proposes a real­time mentor who does not just point out formatting issues (a language linter) but also suggests best practices and alternative approaches based on the specific code and its intended function. /*This personalized learning experience empowers beginners to adhere to conventions and truly understand the rationale behind them, fostering a deeper grasp of good coding practices.*/ The shift towards a more interactive and personalized learning experience could significantly improve the quality, maintainability, and understanding of code written by beginners.
+These tools leverage AI and established coding standards to go beyond simply highlighting missed conventions (Kim et al., #cite(<kim_automated_code>, form: "year")).
+This study proposes a real­time mentor who does not just point out formatting issues (a language linter) but also suggests best practices and alternative approaches based on the specific code and its intended function. /*This personalized learning experience empowers beginners to adhere to conventions and truly understand the rationale behind them, fostering a deeper grasp of good coding practices.*/ The shift towards a more interactive and personalized learning experience could significantly improve the quality, maintainability, and understanding of code written by beginners.
 Ultimately, this will lead to a smoother transition into professional software development by equipping them with the necessary skills to write clean, maintainable, and collaborative code from the outset.
 ])

 #par([
     \
-    == STATEMENT OF THE PROBLEM
+    == Statement of the Problem

     \

-The initial stages of learning to program are often focused on core functionalities and building working programs, coding standards often get sidelined.
+The initial stages of learning to program are often focused on core functionalities and building working programs; coding standards frequently get sidelined.
 Understandably, new programmers are eager to understand the basic functions of languages and to develop programs that work, often neglecting to apply coding conventions during their development workflow.
-According to research conducted by #cite(<joni_discourse>, form: "prose"), 90% of students used the wrong coding standards in programming exercises and #cite(<temp_semnatic>, form: "prose") finds that these bad habits persist up till into students’ 4th year of a BS degree.
+According to research conducted by #cite(<joni_discourse>, form: "prose"), 90% of students used the wrong coding standards in programming exercises, and #cite(<temp_semnatic>, form: "prose") finds that these bad habits persist up till into students’ 4th year of a BS degree.
 The tendency to skip learning these established practices can create significant problems for beginners down the line.
 By neglecting to adhere to coding standards and conventions, beginners risk developing poor coding habits that can impact the readability, maintainability, and scalability of their code @marko_benefits.

 \

-The effects of poor code quality don't stop at developers themselves.
+The effects of poor code quality don't stop at the developers themselves.
 It adversely affects the software industry as a whole by introducing a concept known as technical debt @han_rem.
 Technical debt is a metaphor that refers to the hidden costs of neglecting good coding practices.
-Just like financial debt accrues interest over time, poorly written code accumulates complexity and becomes harder to understand and modify as the project grows @digkas_td.
-This leads to several problems such as e.g, higher costs as bug fixes and new features become cumbersome, and an increased risk of software failure due to vulnerabilities.
+Just as financial debt accrues interest over time, poorly written code accumulates complexity and becomes harder to understand and modify as the project grows @digkas_td.
+Poor code quality leads to problems such as higher costs as bug fixes and new features become cumbersome and an increased risk of software failure due to vulnerabilities.

 \

-Although existing code review platforms offer insights into basic coding style issues, there's an opportunity to enhance their capabilities for beginners, particularly by addressing the gap in feedback on the "why" behind conventions (Wessel et. al., #cite(<wessel_github>, form:"year")).
-Understanding the rationale is crucial for preventing bad habits and tangled code that create future maintenance and collaboration challenges.
-This highlights the need for better integration of coding conventions into the learning process.
-This study aims to address this need by developing an intelligent code-reviewing tool with a tutoring focus.
+Although existing code review platforms offer insights into basic coding style issues, there's an opportunity to enhance their capabilities for beginners, particularly by addressing the gap in feedback on the "why" behind conventions (Wessel et al., #cite(<wessel_github>, form: "year")).
+Understanding the rationale is crucial for preventing bad habits and tangled codes that create future maintenance and collaboration challenges.
+This highlights the need to integrate coding conventions into the learning process better.
+This study addresses this need by developing an intelligent code-reviewing tool with a tutoring focus.
 A novel approach that has the potential to significantly improve the overall quality of code produced in our industry.

 ])

-#set enum(numbering: "i.")

 #par([
     \
-    == AIM AND OBJECTIVES
+    == Aim and Objectives

     \

-    The aim of this study is to develop an intelligent code reviewing tool designed with a tutoring focus to empower beginner programmers in understanding and applying coding coventions using Natural Language Processing techniques and static code analysis.
+    The aim of this study is to develop an intelligent code-reviewing tool designed with a tutoring focus to empower beginner programmers in understanding and applying coding conventions using Natural Language Processing techniques and static code analysis.
 The objectives of this study are:

     \

-    + To identify the specific challenges faced by beginner programmers in learning programming conventions.
+    + To identify the specific challenges beginner programmers face in learning programming conventions.
     + To gather and process the coding styles and general standards data for the static code analyzer to identify potential style violations based on those datasets.
     + To design and develop the intelligent explanation module and the interactive guidance features of the code reviewing tool.
-    + To design the user interface and user experience of the intelligent code review tool.
+    + To design the user interface (UI) and user experience (UX) of the intelligent code review tool.
     + To implement a working prototype of the intelligent code review tool.
 ])

 #par([
     \
-    == METHODOLOGY
+    == Methodology

     \

-    + Review of existing literature on programming education and analyzing and observation of existing systems.
+    + Review existing literature on programming conventions and analyze and observe existing systems.
-    + Acquiring sufficient datasets from coding standards documents or open-source code repositories and processing them using data processing tools such as Python libraries (Pandas, Natural Language Toolkit (NLTK) or Spacy).
+    + Acquiring sufficient datasets from coding standards documents or open-source code repositories and processing them using data processing tools such as Python libraries (Pandas, Natural Language Toolkit (NLTK), or Spacy).
-    + Modelling and designing the components of the intelligent code review tool using UML diagrams such as an activitiy diagram, sequence diagram, use case diagram etc. as well as system architecture diagrams.
+    + Modelling and designing the intelligent code review tool components using UML diagrams such as an activity diagram, sequence diagram, use case diagram, etc., and system architecture diagrams.
-    + Designing the user interface and user experince of the tool using the design tool Figma.
+    + Designing the user interface (UI) and user experience (UX) of the tool using the design tool Figma.
-    + Implementation of a working protoype of the tool using the React framework for the frontend, Rust for the static analyzer component and for the backend and transfer learning with Dolphin Model based on Mixtral @hartford_dolphin for the explanation module.
+    + Implementation of a working prototype of the tool using the React framework for the frontend, Rust for the static analyzer component, and for the backend and transfer learning with the Dolphin Model based on Mixtral @hartford_dolphin for the explanation module.

-    \
 ])

-#set enum(numbering: "1.")

-#set par(
-    justify: true,
-    leading: 1em,
-)

-#show figure.where(
-    kind: table
-): set figure.caption(position: top)

-#show figure.where(
-    kind: table
-): set block(breakable: true)
+#pagebreak(weak: true)

-#figure(
+#table-figure(
+    "Objectives-Methodology Mapping Table",
     table(
-    columns: (.2fr, 1fr, 1fr),
+        columns: (.3fr, 1fr, 1fr),
         inset: 10pt,
         align: (center, left, left),
         table.header[*S/N*][*OBJECTIVES*][*METHODOLOGY*],
         $1$,
         [
         To identify the specific challenges faced by beginner programmers in learning programming conventions.
         ],
         [*Extensive Literature Review and Existing Systems*
             \
-        + Review of existing literature on programming education
+            + Review existing literature on programming conventions
-        + Direct analysis and observation of existing systems.
+            + Analyze and observe existing systems.
         ],
         $2$,
         [
             To gather and process the coding styles and general standards data for the static code analyzer to identify potential style violations based on those datasets.
         ],
         [*Data Gathering and Processing*
         \
-    + Acquiring sufficient datasets from coding standards documents or open-source code repositories
+        + Acquiring sufficient datasets from coding standards documents or open-source code repositories.
-    + Processing the data using data processing tools such as Python libraries (Pandas, Natural Language Toolkit (NLTK) or Spacy).
+        + Processing data using data processing tools such as Python libraries (Pandas, Natural Language Toolkit (NLTK), or Spacy).
         ],
         $3$,
         [
             To design and develop the intelligent explanation module and the interactive guidance features of the code reviewing tool.
         ],
         [
             *Design and Development of Components*
             \
-    Modelling and designing the components of the intelligent code review tool using UML diagrams such as an activitiy diagram, sequence diagram, use case diagram etc. as well as system architecture diagrams.
+        Modelling and designing the intelligent code review tool components using UML diagrams such as an activity diagram, sequence diagram, use case diagram, etc., and system architecture diagrams.
         ],
         $4$,
         [
-        To design and develop the intelligent explanation module and the interactive guidance features of the code reviewing tool.
+            To design the user interface (UI) and user experience (UX) of the intelligent code review tool.
         ],
         [
-        *Design and Development of Components*
+            *UI/UX Design of Components*
             \
-    Modelling and designing the components of the intelligent code review tool using UML diagrams such as an activitiy diagram, sequence diagram, use case diagram etc. as well as system architecture diagrams.
+        Designing the user interface (UI) and user experience (UX) of the tool using the design tool Figma.
         ],
         $5$,
         [
             To implement a working prototype of the intelligent code review tool.
         ],
         [
             *Implementation of a working Prototype*
             \
-    Implementation of a working protoype of the tool using the React framework for the frontend, Rust for the static analyzer component and for the backend and transfer learning with Dolphin Model based on Mixtral @hartford_dolphin for the explanation module.
+        Implementation of a working prototype of the tool using the React framework for the frontend, Rust for the static analyzer component, and for the backend and transfer learning with the Dolphin Model based on Mixtral @hartford_dolphin for the explanation module.
         ]
     ),
-caption: [Objectives-Methodology Mapping Table]
 )

-#set par(
-    justify: true,
-    leading: 1.5em,
-)

 #par([
     \
     \
-    == SIGNIFICANCE OF THE STUDY
+    == Significance of the Study

     \

     This project proposes a novel intelligent code review tool that addresses the lack of beginner-friendly learning resources on coding conventions.
-By offering real-time feedback, explanations, and interactive guidance, this tool empowers beginners to write cleaner code from the outset, while also introducing a potentially revolutionary approach to developer education through open-source LLMs and interactive features.
+By offering real-time feedback, explanations, and interactive guidance, this tool empowers beginners to write cleaner code from the outset while also introducing a potentially revolutionary approach to developer education through open-source LLMs and interactive features.

     \